mathspp/mathspp/pages/02.blog/neural-networks-fundamentals-with-python-backpropagation/item.en.md

 Strictly speaking, we don't really need to _know_ what they are, we just need a way to compute them, and we did that in [the previous post in the series][part2].
-So we have the derivative of the loss function, with respect to the network's output, as `net.loss_function.dloss`.
+So we have the derivative of the loss function, with respect to the network's output, as `net._loss_function.dloss`.
 Similarly, for each layer, we have `layer.act_function.df` that represents that activation function's derivative.

 The backpropagation algorithm is a really clever algorithm because it introduces some intermediate variables that allow us to reuse many computations, speeding up what could be a _really_ slow algorithm.